Evaluation for infection before solid organ transplantation

 CAUSES OF INFECTION

-The organisms most commonly associated with posttransplant infection are the result of reactivation of latent infection carried by the donor organ or the recipient or are due to new exposures in the community or in the hospital [1,2].
+The organisms commonly associated with posttransplant infection are the result of reactivation of latent infection carried by the donor organ or the recipient or are due to new exposures in the community or in the hospital [1,2].
 Latent infection refers to organisms residing in a suppressed state in the recipient or in the donor tissue.
 Cytomegalovirus, Epstein-Barr virus, Toxoplasma gondii, Strongyloides stercoralis, and Trypanosoma cruzi are examples of organisms that can exist in the normal host and are, in general, controlled by the host immune system.
 The risk for reactivation (replication) of any latent infection is related to the nature and intensity of the immune suppression following transplantation.

 Colonization with pathogens that may be resistant to multiple antimicrobial agents is common in patients with: